 The Tomb of Mohammad Ghaus was built in the 16th century AD during Akbar’s rule as the resting place of Mohammad Ghaus, the Sufi saint, advisor to the Mughal Emperor Akbar, and music teacher to Tansen.
 Ghaus Mohammed was an Afghan Prince who later converted into a Sufi saint.
 The building walls are beautifully crafted of fine latticework, and the building is a fine example of Mughal architecture.
 It is located on the way to Gwalior fort near Hazira from Railway Station.

 22. Captain Roop Singh Stadium

 Located in the heart of the city, Captain Roop Singh Stadium is a cricket ground in Gwalior city.
 It was originally a hockey stadium named after great Indian hockey player Roop Singh.
-In February 2010 history has been created on the Roop Singh Stadium when Sachin Tendulkar scores a double century in an ODI cricket match and becomes the first-ever International cricketer to do that.
+In February 2010 history was created at the Roop Singh Stadium when Sachin Tendulkar scored a double century in an ODI cricket match and became the first-ever International cricketer to do that.

 23. Kuno National Park

 Kuno National Park is part of the Khathiar-Gir dry deciduous forests, located in the Chambal region of Madhya Pradesh.
 It was also known as Kuno-Palpur and Palpur-Kuno Wildlife Sanctuary.
 It is located around 140 km from Gwalior city.